 Most of these can be controlled with a soapy or oily spray or even spraying them off with your hose.

-For Mexican Heather that is being grown as an annual, pruning is much of a factor.
-Of course, if the plant is getting strangely, it may be healthy for it to be cut back.
+For Mexican Heather that is being grown as an annual, pruning isn’t much of a factor.
+Of course, if the plant is getting straggley, it may be healthy for it to be cut back from time to time.